Worrying In An Exercise Of Futility!

 - Avoid pity-party people.
 I know it feels good at the moment to sit with other people that worry and rehash negative things.
 But don’t!
 That only makes it worse.
 It would be more beneficial to be with those who handle stress and uncertainty well.
 A counselor can help you gain perspective and cope with your anxiety in more efficient ways.

 - Seek professional help if you need it.
 The assistance and guidance of a Christian counselor benefited me greatly over the years.
-There is nothing wrong in getting help from a competent professional help.
+There is nothing wrong with getting help from a competent professional help.